The Ipcress File with *Update on New Series: Champignon Sauce Recipe šŸ„šŸ„šŸ„šŸ„

 ā€œInsubordinate.
 Insolent.
 A trickster.
 Perhaps with criminal tendencies.ā€

-ā€œYes, that a pretty fair appraisal, sir,ā€ Palmer replies without missing a beat, subtly demonstrating at least three characteristics at once.
+ā€œYes, that a pretty fair appraisal, sir,ā€ Palmer replies without missing a beat, subtly demonstrating all three characteristics at once.

-And heā€™ll need all these and more to help solve Operation Brain Drain, as itā€™s been dubbed, the systematic removal of some of Britainā€™s best scientists.
+And heā€™ll need all this and more to help solve Operation Brain Drain, as itā€™s been dubbed, the systematic removal of some of Britainā€™s best scientists.

 Other encounters have subtle and low key underpinnings that are not without a touch of dry British humor.
 Colonel Ross (Guy Doleman), his earlier boss, wants a word with Harry.
 He doesnā€™t choose a deserted park bench or the pale light of a streetlight, but a supermarket, where he loads his cart with everything from Beef-A-Roni (ā€œExtraordinary!ā€) to baby food as he tries to pry some information from his former minion.
 And just to make sure Harry gets the menace behind his request, he heads off his shopping cart at the end of the row, a comic trivialization of a standard cop maneuver usually done with a V-8 instead of a wire box on wheels.